 11.8.
 SO.8: Ensure that BRD is an sustainable organization 11.8.1.
 Outcome: BRD's organizational structure, internal systems and processes are strengthened

-11.8.2.
-Outcome: The organization has access to sustainable resources for achieving its strategic objective.

-.
-30
+strategic objective.

-12. Geographical Focus and Program Delivery .
-30
+12. Geographical Focus and Program Delivery 31

-13. Operationalizing the Plan .
-30
+13. Operationalizing the Plan 31

 13.1.
-Human resources management 30
+Human resources management 31

 13.2.
-Resources mobilization 30
+Resources mobilization 31

-14. Flexibility and Change Management .
-31
+14. Flexibility and Change Management 32

-15. Monitoring and Evaluation .
-31
+15. Monitoring and Evaluation 32

-16. Risk Assessment and Mitigation Measures .
-32

-17. Appendix .
-33
+Annex 1.
+Integrated Results and Resources Framework 34

+SO.1.
+STRENGTHENED HUMAN RIGHTS Outcome.
+1.1.
+Outcome: Empowered individual, groups and civil society to realize and promote

+human rights and sustainable development:

+SO.3.
+IMPROVED LIVELIHOOD 2

+Outcome 3.2.
+Improved access to the diversified livelihood options

+SO.5: PROTECT ENVIRONMENT AND ADOPT TO CLIMATE CHANGE Outcome 5.1.: Enhanced capacity of youth, CSOs and CBOs for civic action

+SO.6: PROTECT CULTURE HERITAGE AT RISK 6

+Outcome 6.2.
+Sensitized and educated local communities to safeguard and protect culture herita i ge .
+6